nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 ## **Constraints**
 ### **Size:**
-- The sorting system must be designed to be space efficient due to the robot having a size constraint of 1 cubic foot.
+- The sorting subsystem must be designed to be space efficient due to the robot having a size constraint of 1 cubic foot.
+The consumption subsystem takes up $5 \ in$ of depth, so the sorting subsystem must be no longer than $7 \ in$ deep.
+The sorting subsystem must be at the top of the robot due to the consumption susbsytem feeding objects out to the top of the robot.
+There must be sufficient space for a pedestal silo and funnel under the sorting subsystem.
+The silo will hold three pedestals, which are $2 \ in$ each, thus making the silo $6 \ in$ tall.
+The funnel has been designed to be $2.75 \ in$ tall, thus making the funnel and silo $8.75 \ in$ tall.
+The conveyor will be above the funnel with a height of $1 \ in$.
+The color sensor board is approximately $0.8 \ in$ tall.
+The flipper will be no greater than $2 \ in$ tall.
+This makes the total height of the sorting subsystem $11.75 \ in$.
+This number was fund by adding the height of the funnel and silo with the height of the conveyor and maximum height of the flipper.
 ### **Conveyor:**
 - The size of ducks will constrain the width of the conveyor belt.
 The belt must have a width wider than the duck's width of 3.5 $\ in$.
 - The conveyor belt must effectively move ducks and pedestals at $2\ in/s$ and support the weight of at least three ducks ( $F_{ducks} = 2.08152\  N$ ).